leeky-mem/hacking-notes/Reconnaissance.md

 - TXT 	-> Text records

 ## dig
 dig is similar to nslookup.
-SOmetime displays more info
+Sometime displays more info \

-### Usage
 `dig DOMAIN OPTIONS` example: `dig tryhackme MX` to get the mailsercers of the tryhackme domain.
 Options: same as nslookup

 ## DNSDumpster (Webtool)
 dnsdumpster.com

-### Usage
-Enter the domain to be inspected in the search field
+shows IPs, services, versions of services and OS

+## Shodan (Webtool)
+shodan.io
+Shodan shows used IPs, ports, products, operating systems found of the target domain.

 # Active recon
 ## Browser (Dev-tools and extensions)